The Floured Table

 Find detailed photos and instructions for the sweet tart dough in my pâte sucrée recipe.

-IMPORTANT NOTE - Prepare the tart dough as written through step 13, but do not bake it.
+IMPORTANT NOTE - Prepare the tart dough as written through steps 1-11 (skip docking in step 12).
+Do not bake it without the fillings.

 For easy reference when planning your shopping list, pâte sucrée ingredients listed below: